ShaneSCalder/tariff-cad-volatility-model/README.md

 # tariff-cad-volatility-model
-This repository contains a simple Python-based simulation tool for projecting potential changes in the Canadian Dollar (CAD) exchange rate under various tariff and recovery scenarios.
+This repository contains a simple Python based simulation tool for projecting potential changes in the Canadian Dollar (CAD) exchange rate under various tariff and recovery scenarios.
 Using a combination of parameterized uncertainties (initial drop and post-recovery), the model generates a distribution of possible CAD/USD outcomes and visualizes the results in a histogram.

 ---